gridbugs/gridbugs.org/collections/_posts/2023-05-27-component-pinouts-and-notes.md

 pins connected in this way but it works for arbitrarily many pins.
-If the resistors all have the same resistance then the common node will have a voltage that is the mean of voltages at the output pins, but using different resistors results in the a mean instead.
+If the resistors all have the same resistance then the common node will have a voltage that is the mean of voltages at the output pins, but using different resistors results in the weighted mean instead.

 {% image arduino-output-pins-mean.png alt="diagram showing two output pins
 connected through resistors (labeled R1 and R2) to a common node M, with plots comparing the voltages